ArielGurten/Document-Vector-Indexer/README.md

 # Document Vector Indexer (Gemini + PostgreSQL)

-## Author:
+## Author
 Ariel Gurten

----
+## Overview

-This project implements a **document vectorization and retrieval pipeline** using **Google Gemini embeddings** and **PostgreSQL with pgvector**.
+This project implements a **document indexing and vectorization pipeline** using **Google Gemini embeddings** and **PostgreSQL with pgvector**.

 The system:
-- Extracts text from PDF/DOCX documents
+- Extracts clean text from PDF and DOCX documents
-- Splits text into chunks using multiple strategies
+- Splits text into chunks using configurable strategies
-- Generates embeddings for each chunk using Gemini
+- Generates embeddings for each chunk using Google Gemini API
-- Stores vectors and metadata in PostgreSQL
+- Stores chunks, vectors, and metadata in PostgreSQL
-- Supports similarity search and RAG-style question answering
+- Designed to support similarity search and RAG-style pipelines

 ---